KEY UN DOCUMENTS AND RESOURCES

 KEY UN Resolutions, Bulletins and reports related to Sexual Exploitation and Abuse

-SECURITY COUNCIL RESOLUTION
+SECURITY COUNCIL RESOLUTIONS

 Security Council Resolution on peacekeeper sexual exploitation and abuse (S/RES/2272)